Fine Dining and Nightlife in Santa Fe

 Zaplin Lampert Gallery

 The renowned Zaplin Lampert Gallery specializes in the art of the American West and that of famed New Mexican printmakers Gustave Baumann and Gene Kloss.
-It also features nineteenth—and early twentieth-century American paintings and early works from Santa Fe Art Colony and Taos Society artists.
+It also features nineteenth— and early twentieth-century American paintings and early works by Santa Fe Art Colony and Taos Society artists.

 Art Is A Our Way of Life